miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Sociability: 7
 - Morality: 6

-Michele is, without a doubt, one of the foremost experts in package delivery in all of the magical community, when she's on the job the package will get delivered in perfect condition to anywhere on earth (or to a variety of locations off of it) within 24 hours, or your money back!
-She comes from a prominent and highly influential witch family, but really doesn't like to talk about it, ever, please and thank you.
+Michele is, without a doubt, one of the foremost experts in package delivery in all of the magical community, when she’s on the job the package will get delivered in perfect condition to anywhere on earth (or to a variety of locations off of it) within 24 hours, or your money back!
+She comes from a prominent and highly influential witch family, but really doesn’t like to talk about it, ever, please and thank you.
 Some might say carrying packages to and fro is beneath the scion of a powerful magical bloodline, but Michele is happy where she is and has no interest whatsoever in gaining magical might or accumulating favours, she just wants to travel across the world and deliver her packages to interesting places while meeting people.

 ## Companion: Saundra Allard